-7 Modes Of Address
+7 Modes of Address

-- 7.1 If the chairperson is the mayor, they are to be addressed as 'Mr Mayor' or 'Madam Mayor'. - 7.2 Where the chairperson is not the mayor, they are to be addressed as either 'Mr Chair' or 'Madam Chair'. - 7.3 A councillor is to be addressed as 'Councillor [surname]'. - 7.4 A council officer is to be addressed by their official designation or as Mr/Ms [surname]. - 8 Order of Business for Ordinary Council Meetings - 8.1 At a meeting of the council, the general order of business is as fixed by resolution of the council. - 8.2 The order of business as fixed under clause 8.1 may be altered for a particular meeting of the council if a motion to that effect is passed at that meeting.
-Such a motion can be moved without notice. - Note: If adopted, Part 13 allows council to deal with items of business by exception. - 8.3 Despite clauses 10.19 10.20, only the mover of a motion referred to in clause 8.2 may speak to the motion before it is put.
+- 7.1 If the chairperson is the Mayor, they are to be addressed as 'Mr Mayor' or 'Madam Mayor'. - 7.2 Where the chairperson is not the Mayor, they are to be addressed as either 'Mr Chairperson' or 'Madam Chairperson'. - 7.3 A councillor is to be addressed as 'Councillor [surname]'. - 7.4 A council officer is to be addressed by their official designation or as Mr/Ms [surname]. - 7.5 To facilitate debate, Councillors, with the exception of the chairperson, are to stand in their place when speaking at a meeting of Council (except when prevented by disability or injury).
+This procedure does not need to be followed at meetings of committees, or in circumstances where the chairperson rules that standing is not required.